Mmaz1988/xle-glueworkbench-interface/README.md

 *Given the requirements are met

 # Requirements
-- This project requires an installation of XLE.
-It is designed to be version independent, but feedback is welcome.
-- SWI-Prolog is required for translating f-structure premises to premise strings (The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.
-Currently, there is an issue with the SWI-Prolog website where the download site is marked as dangerous by some browsers).
 - Glue semantics workbench .jar file.
 The best way to get this is by cloning https://github.com/Mmaz1988/GlueSemWorkbench_v2 and producing your own .jar file.
 Since the project has been created with IntelliJ, I recommend to use that editor to build the project.
 Alternatively, the .jar file can be downloaded [HERE](https://ling.sprachwiss.uni-konstanz.de/pages/home/zymla/glueSemWorkbench2.jar) (Send a reminder if it's not up to date).
 - The GSWB jar file requires Java.
 [OpenJDK](https://jdk.java.net/13/) for Mac works with the jar file made available above.
 I appreciate feedback for other platforms.
+- SWI-Prolog (for translating f-structure premises to premise strings; The latest stable release is recommended; SWI-Prolog 6.x and older are not compatible with the present system.
+Currently, there is an issue with the SWI-Prolog website where the download site is marked as dangerous by some browsers).
+- Xerox Linguistics Environment (XLE).
+It is designed to be version independent, but feedback is welcome.

 - Download the project to your computer.
 No specific path is necessary, as long as you have properly set up XLE and SWI-Prolog.
 This means, you should have added the relevant binaries to your $PATH file, for example, in .bash_profile.
 For further assistance refer to the respective documentations.